-- 1. Check your blood glucose following the BG meter's instructions for use. - Go to the Enter BG screen on your PDM: Menu icon (≡)>Enter BG - Menally enter an add to blood a - 3.
-Manually enter or edit a blood glucose value as follows: - a.
+- 1. Check your blood glucose following the BG meter's instructions for use. - Go to the Enter BG screen on your PDM:

+Menu icon (≡)>Enter BG

+- 3. Manually enter or edit a blood glucose value as follows: - a.
 Tap the box inside the circle. - b.
 Use the number pad to enter your blood glucose reading. - c.
 Tap the tick symbol to close the number pad.